Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Classification of geometrically integral regular del Pezzo surfaces

-\begin{prop}[primitive, $\rho(X)=2$] We work over a separably closed field $k$ of characteristic $p>0$.
+\begin{prop}[primitive, $\rho(X)=2$] Assume that $k$ is separably closed.
 Let $X$ be a geometrically integral regular del Pezzo surface.
 Assume that $X$ is not geometrically normal, $H^1(X, \MO_X)=0$, $\rho(X) =2$, and each of the extremal rays induces a conic bundle structure.
 Then {$p=2$ and one of the following holds. \begin{enumerate} \item $K_X^2 =2$ and $D$ is a prime divisor for every effective Cartier divisor $D$ satisfying $-K_X \sim D$. \item $K_X^2=4$ and there exists a double cover